WhiteCusp/Cells/README.md

 cells.js
 =========
-A moduling JS labrary building with countless cell...
+A moduling JS labrary building with countless cell!